 The next step looked straightforward enough.

-Trouble was, Donna and Jade each had a health condition that they feared could prevent them from getting life insurance cover.
+Trouble was, Donna and Jade each had a health condition that they feared could prevent them from getting Life Insurance cover in place.
 They were also really concerned about confidentiality and wanted to keep their personal business out of the company business.

 Same vision different responsibilities